AndriiZil/nodejs-all-levels/README.md

 # NodeJS All Levels

-- This repository is for everyone who loves nodejs and don't know about it's features.
+- Node.js uses the `Event-Driven Architecture`: it has an Event Loop for orchestration and a Worker Pool for expensive tasks.

 ![NodeJS](node.webp)